To be a premier international music festival that elevates the creative spirit of both artist and audience

 To transform communities through the power of music

 About Bravo Niagara!

-— Minister Coteau (Honourable Minister of Tourism, Culture and Sport)
+— The Honourable Michael Coteau, Minister of Tourism, Culture and Sport

 — Ali Moussa-Iye, Chief, History and Memory for Dialogue Section, UNESCO

 "It is my distinct pleasure to join Ontarians in celebrating these remarkable recipients of the Lincoln M. Alexander Award.
 These young leaders have demonstrated commitment, creativity, and dedication to social justice as they lead the way towards an ever more inclusive society that is accepting of diversity.
 In this special year for Canada, I encourage everyone to look to their example as we continue working hard to break down barriers."